tc39/notes/meetings/2021-12/dec-14.md

 JSC: I would like to request for a formal reviewer for Stage 3.

-JHD: I'd happy to be a reviewer.
+JHD: I'd be happy to be a reviewer.

 NRO: I can review too.